Richard D. Gitlin Sc.D.

 Phone: (813) 974-1321

-Dr. Richard D. Gitlin is a State of Florida 21st Century World Class Scholar and the Agere Systems Chair Distinguished Professor of Electrical Engineering at the University of South Florida.
+Dr. Richard D. Gitlin is a State of Florida 21st Century World Class Scholar, Distinguished University Professor and the Agere Systems Chair of Electrical Engineering at the University of South Florida.
 He has more than 40 years of leadership in the communications and networking industry.
 He was at Bell Labs/Lucent Technologies for 32-years performing and leading pioneering research and development in digital communications, broadband networking, and wireless systems.
 Dr. Gitlin was Senior VP for Communications and Networking Research at Bell Labs and later CTO of Lucent's Data Networking Business Unit.
 After retiring from Lucent, he was visiting professor of Electrical Engineering at Columbia University, where he supervised several doctoral students and research projects and Chief Technology Officer of Hammerhead Systems, a venture funded networking company in Silicon Valley.